Brisbane and GPS Rowing Club

 Learn to Row

-New Classes start in March 2020..
-See the Learn to Row pages for dates, registration, fees etc. The next course after March will start in October 2020.
-We do not offer LTR through the winter months.
+New Learn to Row (LTR) classes start in October 2021.
+See the Learn to Row pages for dates, registration, fees etc. The next course will start on the 2nd October 2021.
+The March class is fully subscribed We do not offer LTR from April to September.

 River Safety Video’s

 Brisbane River Share Video from RQ and MSQ, Transdev

 Click the link above to watch the video created by the associated organisations to help educate users of the Brisbane River in safely navigating and sharing the river.
 All B&GPS members will already be aware of these requirements, but this is a visual reminder of the risks associated with rowing, and how they can be minimised if correct procedures are followed while you are rowing on the river.